carltoncolter/CollectiveShield/README.md

 # n95shields

-Hello and thank you for helping.
-SOme things we don't have time for right now, but woudl love some help Build out a readme
-How to guide for new makers
-Tips and setting for various printer settings
+** WELCOME!

-* Please contact via Facebook page
+Please support us via GoFundMe: gf.me/u/xsc93y

-The files in this folrder are the latest design Version XXXX subfolder hold previous versions in case someone wants an older one The folders GLB Format, GLTF Format, OBJ Format are for formats that require more than one files
+Thank you and stay safe.

+** HOW TO GET STARTED

-There is a file for Prusa MK3S printers and ABS
+** TIPS AND SETTINGS FOR VARIOUS PRINTERS AND MATERIALS There is a file for Prusa MK3S printers and ABS
 The PPT is a series of screen captures from my Pruse settings

-Thank you and stay safe.

-Please support us via GoFundMe: gf.me/u/xsc93y
+** FACEBOOK PAGE

+** FILES
+The files in this repository are the latest design.
+Previous designs are stored in their respective version number folder.
+The folders GLB Format, GLTF Format, OBJ Format are for formats that require more than one file and subsequently are stored in separate folders when created.